 What is 1440p?

-1440p is named for the height, in pixels, of the resolution.
-1080p is named for its 1920×1080 resolution and 1440p has a resolution of 2560×1440 hence the name.
-The number “p” indicates whether the resolution is progressive or interlaced which would be demarcated with an “I”.
-Progressive is the better resolution as it gives a higher quality picture thanks to the fact that it pains all lines constantly as opposed to interlaced which only paints in alternating frames, this is what causes the “flicker” on older CRT monitors.
+“1440p” refers to the height of the display in pixels, with a resolution of 2560×1440 compared to 1920×1080 with 1080p.
+The letter “p” indicates whether the resolution is progressive or interlaced, which would be demarcated with an “I”.
+Progressive is the better resolution, as it provides a higher quality picture thanks to the fact that it displays all lines constantly as opposed to interlaced which only displays in alternating frames.
+This is what causes the “flicker” on older CRT monitors.

-1440p is also called QHD or Quad High Definition and it was meant to succeed 1080p or Full High Definition, however it has been superseded by 4K.
-It is also referred to as WQHD or Wide Quad HD which refers to the aspect ratio it offers which is 16:9.
+1440p is also often called QHD or Quad High Definition and it was meant to succeed 1080p or Full High Definition, but it has quickly been superseded by 4K.
+It is also referred to as WQHD or Wide Quad HD, which refers to the 16:9 aspect ratio it offers.

 What’s the Difference Between 1440p and 1080p?

-So what is the difference between 1440p and 1080p and why would it make a difference when viewing 1080p on a 1440p screen?
-The basic difference is that 1440 is QHD which is a higher resolution than 1080p Full HD.
-It may not be as high as 4K but it is a lot higher than your 720p.
-1440p is in-fact the perfect resolution for your small screen and your big screen, it is not hard to work with and it is definitely a lot less expensive than your 4K.
-1080p On the other had is Full High Definition and it was the benchmark for many years in picture quality.
+So what is the difference between 1440p and 1080p, and why would it make a difference when viewing 1080p on a 1440p screen?
+The fundamental difference is that 1440p QHD is a higher-quality resolution than 1080p Full HD.
+It may not be as high-quality as 4K, but it is a lot higher than 720p.
+1440p is in fact the perfect resolution for both a small screen and a big screen.
+It is not hard to work with and it is definitely a lot less expensive than most 4K monitors.
+1080p Full High Definition has long been the benchmark in picture quality.

-As we said it is not a problem however it is not the ideal, especially for gamers.
-The quality of the picture will not be as good as watching 1440p on a 1440p monitor however it will give you a lot clearer picture than what people think.
-The main problem is that you will need a higher bitrate in order to ensure that your picture when you view your 1080p on a 1440p monitor does not distort in anyway.
-This is easily done if you adjust your settings.
+As mentioned above, upscaling should not be a problem, but it is not ideal, especially for gamers.
+The quality of the picture will not be as good as watching 1440p on a 1440p monitor, but it will still give you a much clearer picture than you might expect.
+The main problem here is that you will need a higher bitrate in order to ensure that your picture when you view your 1080p on a 1440p monitor does not distort in any way.
+This can easily be done by adjusting your settings.